1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 ## Bedplate

-The bedplate itself is a 330x330mm aluminum plate of 3mm thickness.
+The bedplate itself is a 430x430mm aluminum plate of 3mm thickness.
 On the top surface there's a [magnetic foil](#magnetic-foil) glued onto it which then holds the [PEI plate](#pei-plate) in place.

 On the underside there's insulation material being glued on which is about 2mm thick.
-Next to the wiring at the left rear side of the bedplate is a sensor for measuring the z-offset and a silicone block for cleaning the nozzle.
+Next to the wiring at the right rear side of the bedplate is a sensor for measuring the z-offset and a silicone block for cleaning the nozzle.

 ![Bedplate top](../assets/images/bed_K2Plus_bedplate-labels_web.jpg))